 Our next spot brought us to the Trastevere area, one of the liveliest and picturesque areas of Rome.
 Crossing from the Campo de Fiori area, you cross the Ponte Sisto bridge.
 Despite the fact that l had crossed the bridge quite a few times, I had no knowledge of its history.
 This was righted by Luca and his history lesson which l enjoyed thoroughly.

 What is Bruschetta?
 It’s simply an antipasto (starter) of toasted Italian bread with various toppings.
 Our next stop was to an antipasto place where they only served organic farm to table foods.
 From what l understood, the offerings change daily depending on what farm products were delivered.
 On this particular evening, we had bruschetta with carrot and also the traditional tomato one.
 I had secretly hoped for the more traditional Roman one which is simply rubbed garlic, salt, pepper and olive oil on plain bread.
 I shouldn’t have worried as it was on the menu down the line.
 All this with more wine of course!
 We also had helpings of prosciutto and Coppa (pork cold cut).

 Trip insurance is a must.
-Get your quote here from Allianz.
+Get your quote here from World Nomads.